pwborthwick/projects/perturbationdiagrams.md

     return node
 ```
 Now need to check that connection combinations are valid.
-There are two checks 1.
-That the total number of connections equals the number of lines (2.order) and 2.
+There are two checks (1.)
+That the total number of connections equals the number of lines (2 times order) and (2.)
 That the diagram is connected ie you can get from node 0 to node order-1 via all other nodes.
-The first pair is always 0->1 so then first connection is from node 1. *tested* is an array initially set to False values that are set to true when a nodal pair has contributed to the route (the first element is True as we essentially start at node 1).
+The first pair is always 0->1. *tested* is an array initially set to False values that are set to true when a nodal pair has contributed to the route (the first element is True as we essentially start at node 1).
 ```python
 def validDiagrams_hh(diagrams, order):
     #perform checks on diagrams for validity